 Managing your brand is not always an easy thing.
-It’s like trying to wrangle an unruly pet – there are times when you think you are in control, but really, at the end of the day, you’re the one on your hands and knees cleaning up it’s mess.
-But, there are many ways you can take control of your brand and make it do what you want.
+It’s like trying to wrangle an unruly pet – there are times when you think you are in control, but really, at the end of the day, you’re the one on your hands and knees cleaning up its mess.
+But, there are many ways you can take control of your brand and make it do what you want with effective brand management.

 There are many articles and experts who tell you what you should do, but few tell you what you should NOT do.
 By being more aware of these pitfalls, you can avoid them, and truly push your brand forward.

 Crystal Pepsi.
 New Coke.
 Segway.
 Windows 8.
 These products are quite memorable to many people – and for all the wrong reasons.
 These products had big names behind them, companies that were darlings of consumers and Wall Street, but that didn’t mean they were immune to bad publicity.
 Many of these products weren’t terrible (except maybe if you ask soda enthusiasts), but they just weren’t fantastic.
 For all the hubbub and marketing blitz that followed them, they simply could not deliver.

 The Segway, for example, was just too expensive and wasn’t really much more convenient or faster than walking.
 Google Glass was too gimmicky and had many privacy issues surrounding it.
 While it may seem basic, do not release any product before it is ready (especially if you want to avoid customers meltdowns like those who tried to upgrade to Windows 8).